 And thirdly – it is important to have effective terms of trade, especially where you are selling goods that are considered “Personal Property” under the Personal Property Securities Act 2009 (Cth).

-Never fear – if you have not implemented either of the above recommendations, you can still initiate court action to recover the amount you are owed plus the majority of your legal costs.
-The cost of initiating court action is on a sliding scale which is dependant on the amount you are owed.
-For example, if you are owed $600.00 your initial costs on a complaint will be $842.20, ALL of which is added to the debtor’s debt and includes your court filing fee, solicitors fee and the service fee for the court complaint to be served on the debtor.
-For a complaint for say $30,000.00, the initial costs would be $1,630.70 and again added to the debtor’s debt.
+Never fear – if you have not implemented the above recommendations, you can still initiate court action to recover the amount you are owed plus the majority of your legal costs.
+The cost of initiating court action is on a sliding scale which is dependent on the amount you are owed.
+For example, if you are owed $600.00 your initial costs on a complaint will be $861.40, ALL of which is added to the debtor’s debt and includes your court filing fee, solicitors fee and the service fee for the court complaint to be served on the debtor.
+For a complaint for say $30,000.00, the initial costs would be $1,703.20 and again added to the debtor’s debt.

 Now it is time to choose how to enforce your Judgment.

 Your Judgment – may be enforced in a number of ways.
-Where the Judgement is against a company you can issue a Statutory Demand for payment and then apply to wind the company up.
+Where the Judgement is against a company, you can issue a Statutory Demand for payment and then apply to wind the company up (although you can do this without a court judgment).
 Where the Judgment is against an individual debtor, you can Summons the debtor to court to be examined about their finances and if they don’t come to court on the date specified in the Summons, you may request the court to issue a Warrant for their arrest.
 With your Judgment in place you can Subpoena the debtor’s wage slips from their employer and ask the court to make an order that a percentage of the debtor’s wage is deducted each week to be repaid to you and their employer is compelled to comply with the order.
 Alternatively, you can apply for a lump sum to be deducted from their bank account if they have the means of payment or you may decide to issue a Warrant to seize personal property from the debtor’s residence.

 If a Warrant to seize person property – is not satisfied as there is no property to seize, you may upgrade your Warrant to the Supreme Court and then register that Warrant on the Land Title of the debtor’s real property.
 The Sheriff then has the power to auction the debtor’s property to satisfy the debt owed to you.
 This step is really a last resort and in most cases payment will have been secured by the other means previously mentioned.